 - -It's "complicated".
 Not much best practice.
 More and more tools are appearing.
-Operational experience is the keyword. - -Risks of failure (failure to sign, failure to update) which will result in your zone disappearing - -Specification has changed several times since the 90s - -NSEC Allow(ed|s) for zone enumeration. - -Until Kaminsky, maybe not obvious enough why we needed DNSSEC. - -Delay in getting the root signed (politics)
+Operational experience is the keyword. - -Risks of failure (failure to sign, failure to update) which will result in your zone disappearing - -Specification has changed several times since the 90s - -NSEC Allows for zone enumeration. - -Until Kaminsky, DNSSEC looked like a solution looking for a problem - -Delay in getting the root signed (politics)